Partial words with a unique position starting a square: Conclusion and future work

 We let $M(r,k)$ denote the maximum possible number of $r$th powers contained in any partial word over an alphabet of size $k$ with a unique position starting an $r$th power.
 In Theorem~\ref{thm:sq} we have shown that $M(2,k) = k$.
 It is clear that $M(r,k) \leq M(r, k+1)$.
 Proposition~\ref{prop:2} shows that $M(r,2) \geq 2$ while Proposition~\ref{prop:3} shows that $M(3(2s+1),2) \geq 3$.
 We pose the following problem.

 \begin{problem} Compute $M(r,k)$ for $r > 2$ and $k > 1$. \end{problem}

-As is often the case, this problem is more difficult for higher powers than it is for squares.
+This problem appears more difficult for higher powers than it is for squares.
+For higher powers multiple holes can be present, but the partial word can still contain a unique position which starts a power.
 One can further generalize the problem and look for the maximum possible number of $r$th powers contained in a word over a $k$ letter alphabet where at most $t$ positions are allowed to begin $r$th powers.
 The problem we considered in this article is recovered when $t = 1$.